snigdha-sen/microtorch/README.md

-# MicroTorch: Microstructure Model Fitting with Self-Supervised Learning using PyTorch
+# MicroTorch: Microstructure Model Fitting with Self-Supervised Learning

+![logo][logo.jpeg]

 The MicroTorch software package is designed to flexibly fit diffusion MRI microstructure models, using a self-supervised deep learning approach.